 The historian and activist Tariq Ali talks about the uprisings that are happening around the world, from Chile and Colombia to Iraq and Lebanon.
-“It’s extremely significant because what it reveals is a new generation completely alienated from the political structures of their societies,” Ali says.
+“It’s extremely significant, because what it reveals is a new generation completely alienated from the political structures of their societies,” Ali says.

 AMY GOODMAN: This is Democracy Now!
 I’m Amy Goodman, as we continue our conversation with Tariq Ali, the historian, activist, filmmaker, author, editor of the New Left Review.
-I asked Tariq Ali about the significance of the uprisings that are happening around the world from Chile to Lebanon to Iraq and beyond.
+I asked Tariq Ali about the significance of the uprisings that are happening around the world, from Chile to Lebanon to Iraq and beyond.

-TARIQ ALI: Well, I think it’s extremely significant because what it reveals is a new generation completely alienated from the political structures of their societies, in most cases.
-It’s the case in Chile where Sylvie [sic] Bachelet, the socialist president for two terms, did nothing to transform, reform and get rid of Pinochet’s structures, political, socioeconomic structures in that country.
+TARIQ ALI: Well, I think it’s extremely significant, because what it reveals is a new generation completely alienated from the political structures of their societies, in most cases.
+It’s the case in Chile, where Sylvie [sic] Bachelet, the socialist president for two terms, did nothing to transform, reform and get rid of Pinochet’s structures, political, socioeconomic structures, in that country.
 And this is what young people in Chile are saying.

-AMY GOODMAN: Although Michelle Bachelet of course was a victim of Pinochet.
-Michelle Bachelet was a victim of Pinochet.
-Her, her mother, her father.
+AMY GOODMAN: Although Michelle Bachelet, of course, was a victim of Pinochet.
+Michelle Bachelet was a victim of Pinochet — her, her mother, her father.

 In Lebanon, it’s the same thing.
-It’s heartening to see the Lebanese demonstrations in Beirut.
-Young people, Christians, Shia Muslims, Sunni Muslims, Druze, people of all different denominations marching together and saying, “We want to get rid of all of them.”
-And the all of them they’re talking about is corrupt politicians, their oligarchies, their crookedness, what they are doing to the country.
+It’s heartening to see the Lebanese demonstrations in Beirut, young people, Christians, Shia Muslims, Sunni Muslims, Druze, people of all different denominations marching together and saying, “We want to get rid of all of them.”
+And the “all of them” they’re talking about is corrupt politicians, their oligarchies, their crookedness, what they are doing to the country.
 So they want change, too.

 And in Iraq, people are just fed up that, you know, nothing much has happened for them since the occupation.
-They live in dire conditions and many of their parents and grandparents remind them of what Iraq used to be.
+They live in dire conditions.
+And many of their parents and grandparents remind them of what Iraq used to be.
 Despite Saddam Hussein’s atrocities, they say life was better under him.
 This is very common now in Iraq and in Libya, Amy.

 So it’s not simply that it’s happening elsewhere.
-It’s happening in Europe as well.
-And of course, in your country, you have these huge gatherings.
-I mean, 26,000 people gathering in Brooklyn to hear Bernie Sanders—that sort of thing doesn’t happen every day in an election campaign.
-So I think underneath the surface and above it, there is a lot of rumbling.
+It’s happening in Europe, as well.
+And, of course, in your country, you have these huge gatherings.
+I mean, 26,000 people gathering in Brooklyn to hear Bernie Sanders, that sort of thing doesn’t happen every day in an election campaign.
+So I think underneath the surface and above it there is a lot of rumbling.

-AMY GOODMAN: And in your country.
-I mean, in Britain, you have thousands of people taking to the streets, particularly around the climate crisis, not only when President Trump made that state visit to London, but you have Extinction Rebellion.
+AMY GOODMAN: And in your country, I mean, in Britain, you have thousands of people taking to the streets, particularly around the climate crisis, not only when President Trump made that state visit to London, but you have Extinction Rebellion.

 TARIQ ALI: Yeah.
-That has been huge, very well-organized, unpredictable.
-Attempts to delegitimize it have failed because the courts have ruled that the police have no right to ban these demonstrations, which is one of the few legal victories a movement has won in this country in recent years.
-So that is happening here.
+That has been huge, very well organized, unpredictable.
+Attempts to delegitimize it have failed, because the courts have ruled that the police have no right to ban these demonstrations, which is one of the few legal victories a movement has won in this country in recent years.
+So, that is happening here.

 Also, Amy, if Corbyn wins and begins to implement the program, it will have a big effect globally.
 If it can be done in Britain, why can’t it be done in France?
 Why can’t it be done in the United States?
 Why can’t it be done in country X or Y or Z?
-It will show that it is possible to reverse all the damage inflicted by the neoliberal system, its economic policies, its wars, et cetera.
-Corbyn would be the first prime minister of this country who has been an anti-war activist and president of the Stop the War campaign for some years.
+It will show that it is possible to reverse all the damage inflicted by the neoliberal system, its economic policies, its wars, etc. Corbyn would be the first prime minister of this country who has been an antiwar activist and president of the Stop the War campaign for some years.

-Well, we’ll be broadcasting from Stockholm, Sweden, Tuesday, Wednesday and Thursday, where the Brazilian indigenous leader Davi Kopenawa and the Western Sahara human rights activist Aminatou Haidar, will be receiving the Right Livelihood Award.
-Then we go to Madrid, Spain, for the U.N.
-Climate Summit on Friday and continuing all next week.
+Well, we’ll be broadcasting from Stockholm, Sweden, Tuesday, Wednesday and Thursday, where the Brazilian indigenous leader Davi Kopenawa and the Western Sahara human rights activist Aminatou Haidar will be receiving the Right Livelihood Award.
+Then we go to Madrid, Spain, for the U.N. climate summit on Friday and continuing all next week.